 The Transit Fund categorizes the fair value measurements of its investments based on the hierarchy established by generally accepted accounting principles.
 The fair value hierarchy, which has three levels, is based on the valuation inputs used to measure an asset's fair value: Level 1 inputs are quoted prices in active markets for identical assets; Level 2 inputs are significant other observable inputs; Level 3 inputs are significant unobservable inputs.
-The Transit Fund does not have any investments that are subject to categorization under the fair value hierarchy.
+The Transit Fund does not have any investments that are measured using Level 3 inputs.

 The Transit Fund is a participant in the Placer County Treasurer's Pool (County Pool).
 The County Pool is an external investment pool, is not rated and is not registered with the Securities Exchange Commission (SEC).
 The Placer County Treasurer's Review Panel conducts County Pool oversight.
-Cash on deposit in the County Pool at June 30, 2020, is stated at fair value.
+Cash on deposit in the County Pool at June 30, 2021, is stated at fair value.
 The County Pool values participant shares on an amortized cost basis during the year and adjusts to fair value at year-end.
-For further information regarding the County Pool, refer to the County of Placer Comprehensive Annual Financial Report.
+For further information regarding the County Pool, refer to the County of Placer Annual Comprehensive Financial Report.